jsk-ros-pkg/jsk_recognition/sound_classification/README.md

          |---|---|
          |![](https://user-images.githubusercontent.com/19769486/86824253-d9e6df80-c0c8-11ea-8946-ca1367c1b1b0.png)|![](https://user-images.githubusercontent.com/19769486/86824246-d81d1c00-c0c8-11ea-8c13-dc9660e89ea0.png)|

-1. Collect spectrogram you would like to classify at `train_data/original_spectrogram/TARGET_CLASS`.
+1. Collect spectrogram you would like to classify.

+    - When the volume exceeds the `threshold`, save the spectrogram at `train_data/original_spectrogram/TARGET_CLASS`.
+    - You can use rosbag and stream as sound sources.

     1. Rosbag version (Recommended)
         - I recommend to use rosbag to collect spectrograms.
 The rosbag makes it easy to use `save_sound.launch` with several parameters.